The 20 Best Progressive External Ophthalmoplegia Doctors Near Me in Massachusetts, US

 English

-Daniel Lefebvre is an Ophthalmologist in Lexington, Massachusetts.
+Daniel Lefebvre is an Ophthalmologist practicing medicine in Lexington, Massachusetts.
 Dr. Lefebvre is rated as an Experienced provider by MediFind in the treatment of Progressive External Ophthalmoplegia.
-His top areas of expertise are Dacryoadenitis, Orbital Cellulitis, Eyelid Drooping, Septoplasty, and Endoscopy.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Dacryoadenitis, Orbital Cellulitis, Eyelid Drooping, Septoplasty, and Endoscopy.
+Dr. Lefebvre is board certified in American Board Of Ophthalmology.

 Advanced in Progressive External Ophthalmoplegia